DaKU720/flight_notification_system/README.md

 #### UPDATES COMING SOON..

 Personal Notification Flight System - that sends you specific information about your flight approaching depending on the day of the flight.
-There are also random and not random discounts, depending on the day till the flight.
+There are also random and not random discounts, depending on the day.